 Cut the thickest stems of the broccoli into halves or even thirds.
 This aids in the broccoli cooking evenly and quicker.

-After the broccoli has been prepped, layer it in the casserole dish with the green flower heads facing out, towards the ends of my dish.
+After the broccoli has been prepped, layer it in the casserole dish with the green flower heads facing out, towards the ends of the dish.
 The quantity of broccoli in this recipe lets you have two layers of broccoli.
 Now is also the time to sprinkle the Italian seasoning over the broccoli and a small amount of salt too.

 In large bowl whisk together Alfredo sauce, Worcestershire sauce, and lemon juice.
 Then, fold in the leftover turkey and shredded sharp cheddar cheese.